bushw011/urmorris-pages/pages/02.news/56.campus-prepares-for-upcoming-election/default.md

 date: '23-10-2020 13:57'
 ---

+**By Erik Kjer, News Editor** _Originally published in Issue 4, Volume 33 of The University Register on October 23, 2020_

 With election day rapidly rapidly approaching the University of Minnesota’s students and faculty have participated in various in-person and digital events over the course of the past few weeks.

 The Office of Residential Life has been encouraging vote registration by awarding $10 gift cards for Higbies and the Bookstore to whichever floor can boast the highest registration rate among its residents.
 Spooner Top was awarded the prize on Tuesday.